luthra2059/Predicting-Future-Product-Prices-Using-Facebook-Prophet/README.md

 # Predicting-Future-Product-Prices-Using-Facebook-Prophet
+Here we train time-series prediction models to predict future product prices.
+This project could be practically applied in the banking, retail, and healthcare sectors.
 ## Dataset

 It is a well known fact that Millenials LOVE Avocado Toast.
 It's also a well known fact that all Millenials live in their parents basements.